-HEIRLOOM 1910 This Amish heirloom watermelon's rind is a deep green with yellow dots, some large (moons) and some tiny (stars), hence the name.
+This 1910 Amish heirloom watermelon's rind is a deep green with yellow dots, some large (moons) and some tiny (stars), hence the name.
 Foliage is mottled as well.
-Last year we harvested a 28 lb melon from our trials.
-Its very sweet flavor, along with its unusual appearance, have given it a lot of notoriety in recent years.
+Last year we harvested a 28 pound melon from our trials.
+The Moon & Stars Watermelon has a very sweet flavor, along with its unusual appearance, giving it a lot of notoriety in recent years.

-Harvest- Look for the following signs as it does take some practice on telling when they are ready to harvest.
-The closet tendril to the stem dries, there is a crack in the stem that attaches to the watermelon to the vine, where the watermelon touches the ground it should be a butter yellow color, give it a knock with your hands it should sound hollow, the skin is dull, and slipping of the stem from the melon with slight finger pressure.Tips- Plant in fertile soil amended with compost or well rotted manure and keep well watered.
+Harvest: Look for the following signs as it does take some practice on telling when they are ready to harvest.
+The closest tendril to the stem dries, there is a crack in the stem that attaches the watermelon to the vine, where the watermelon touches the ground it should be a butter yellow color, give it a knock with your hands it should sound hollow, the skin is dull, and slipping of the stem from the melon with slight finger pressure.Tips: Plant Moon & Stars Watermelon in fertile soil, amended with compost or well rotted manure and keep well watered.
 They benefit from growing on black plastic and by using row covers for weed, insect control, and more rapid growth.